eaprelsky/infodynamics/book/08_ohms_law_for_ideas.md

 **[8.4 Designing Cognitive Systems](08_04_system_design.md)**: Practical applications for creating learning environments, communication systems, and organizational structures that achieve peak information processing performance.

-## The Information Physics Revolution
+## The Information Dynamics Revolution

 Understanding that consciousness operates as an electrical information processing system transforms everything we thought we knew about learning, communication, creativity, and human potential.
 Rather than viewing mental processes as mysterious black boxes, we can now analyze, predict, and optimize cognitive performance using the same mathematical tools that built the modern world.

 The implications extend far beyond individual performance.
-Organizations that understand information physics can design structures that amplify collective intelligence.
+Organizations that understand information dynamics can design structures that amplify collective intelligence.
 Educators can create learning environments that optimize knowledge transfer.
 Leaders can craft messages that flow efficiently through complex hierarchies.
 Innovators can engineer breakthrough insights by creating conditions where ideas flow without resistance.

 Most remarkably, this unified theory suggests that human consciousness itself might be understood as a sophisticated electrical phenomenon—not merely metaphorically, but literally.
 The same forces that govern electrical circuits also govern the flow of thoughts, feelings, and awareness through the neural networks of the brain.